Cambridge Guildhall: History

 The earliest known property on the site was a house, previously owned by a Jew known as Benjamin, which King Henry III granted to the town for use as a prison in 1224.
 An adjoining synagogue was leased to the Franciscans who later moved to a convent on a site where Sidney Sussex College now stands.
 In 1270 the premises became the "tolbooth" as it was known then since its main function concerned tolls for entry to the town and trading at the market.
 The tollbooth was also used for plays and the troupe of actors, Queen Elizabeth's Men, performed regularly between 1561 and 1562 and again between 1596 and 1597.

 In 1747, a shire house, designed by Sharman and Barratt in the Classical style, was built, on arches with stalls beneath, on the open area at the front of the Market Square, just to the north of the old tollbooth.

 Meanwhile, the old tollbooth was rebuilt to a design by James Essex at a cost of £2,500 in 1782.
 The shire house and the tollbooth were connected by a wooden bridge over Butter Row, a narrow market street with stalls selling dairy products.
 The two buildings operated collectively as "the guildhall" from the late 1840s.
 After the old guildhall became inadequate for the council's needs, the current guildhall, which was designed by Charles Cowles-Voysey in the Neo-Georgian style, was built on the site of the two original buildings at a cost of £150,000 and completed in 1939.

+The guildhall continued to be used as a public venue and concert performers included the contralto singer, Kathleen Ferrier, who made an appearance on 17 May 1951.
 A sculpture created by Michael Ayrton in 1950, entitled "Talos", was erected on Guildhall Street in 1973.
 The guildhall, which had served as the headquarters of the Municipal Borough of Cambridge, continued to be the local seat of government after the creation of Cambridge City Council in 1974.
 The guildhall was the venue for Crown Court hearings until a dedicated courthouse opened in East Road in June 2004.

 The Duke and Duchess of Cambridge visited the guildhall and waved to the crowd from the balcony in November 2012.